 This program is a super-program that allows you to invoke all Unitex external programs.
-With it, you can chain commands so that they will be invoked within a same system process, in order to speed up processing.
-This can done by invoking commands nested in round brackets as this:
+With it, you can chain programs so that they will be invoked within a same system process, in order to speed up processing (see also Chapter 13).
+This can be done by invoking commands nested in curly brackets as follows: